adlnet/xAPI-Spec/xAPI.md

 <a name="def-baseendpoint" />

 __Base Endpoint__: The maximal path under all Experience API endpoints, including a slash.
-E.g. an LRS with a statements endpoint of http://example.com/xAPI/statements would have a Base Endpoint of http://example.com/xAPI/"
+E.g. an LRS with a statements endpoint of http://example.com/xAPI/statements has a Base Endpoint of http://example.com/xAPI/"

 <a name="def-client" />